yotarazona/scikit-eo/get-started/get-started.md

 - *Contributions_in_%*: The contributions of each optical and radar band in the fusion.

-#### 01. Loagind dataset
+#### 01. Loading dataset

 Loading a radar and optical imagery with a total of 9 bands.
-Optical imagery has 6 bands Blue, Green, Red, NIR, SWIR1 and SWIR2, while radar imagery has 3 bandas VV, VH and VV/VH.
+Optical imagery has 6 bands Blue, Green, Red, NIR, SWIR1 and SWIR2, while radar imagery has 3 bands VV, VH and VV/VH.

 ```python
 path_optical = "/home/data/ex_03/LC08_003069_20180906.tif"